romansenin/liri-node-app/README.md

 ## Project Description

-LIRI is a Language Interpretation and Recognition Interface (kind of like Siri but using Language instead of Speech).
+LIRI is a command-line Language Interpretation and Recognition Interface (kind of like Siri but using Language/Text instead of Speech).
 It's a command line node app that takes in parameters and gives you back data.

 ### How to Run